jyoti-chn/Undeniable-Signature-Scheme-on-Modular-Lattice/README.md

-# Undeniable-Signature-Scheme-on-Module-Lattice
+# Undeniable-Signature-Scheme-on-Modular-Lattice

 ## Overview
-This project presents an undeniable signature scheme based on modular lattices, aiming to enhance security and align with proposed cryptographic standards.
+This project presents an undeniable signature scheme based on modular lattices to enhance security and align with proposed post-quantum cryptographic standards.
 The GPV (Gentry, Peikert, and Vaikuntanathan) signature scheme serves as the base, with modifications to adapt it to modular lattices.

 ## Reasons for Modification
 1. **Enhanced Security:** Shifting to modular lattices for improved security.